Appdynamics/Dynamic-Agent-K8/readme.txt

 APPLICATION_NAME or APPLICATION_NAME_FROM + APPLICATION_NAME_FROM_VALUE
 If all are populated, APPLICATION_NAME will be used as the default if the application name label cannot be found.

-APPLICATION_NAME
-Notes: Do not use spaces in the Application Name
-Example: APPLICATION_NAME=MyApp

 APPLICATION_NAME_FROM
-Possible values: CONTAINER_LABEL
-Example: APPLICATION_NAME_FROM=CONTAINER_LABEL
+Notes: If a match can be found from APPLICATION_NAME_FROM + APPLICATION_NAME_FROM_VALUE, the match will be used for the Application Name of that container.
+Otherwise, it will use the value from APPLICATION_NAME Possible values: CONTAINER_LABEL, JVM_PARAM, or CONTAINER_NAME_REGEX

 APPLICATION_NAME_FROM_VALUE
-Example: APPLICATION_NAME_FROM_VALUE=application-name
+Notes: Used with APPLICATION_NAME_FROM.
+If using CONTAINER_NAME_REGEX, do not include escape characters, spaces, or add quotes around the regex
+Examples:
+APPLICATION_NAME_FROM=CONTAINER_NAME_REGEX
+APPLICATION_NAME_FROM_VALUE=.(.*_.*?)_

+APPLICATION_NAME_FROM=JVM_PARAM
+APPLICATION_NAME_FROM_VALUE=Dapplication-name

 Optional Parameters

 TIER_NAME_FROM
 Notes: See section below - What is a tier?
+Also, if using CONTAINER_NAME_REGEX, do not include escape characters, spaces, or add quotes around the regex
-Possible values: HOSTNAME, CONTAINER_NAME, CONTAINER_LABEL, or JVM_PARAM
+Possible values: HOSTNAME, CONTAINER_NAME, CONTAINER_LABEL, JVM_PARAM, or CONTAINER_NAME_REGEX
 Example: TIER_NAME_FROM=CONTAINER_NAME

 TIER_NAME_FROM_VALUE